Pitch and Harmony

 Now match the given pitch and sing a minor third above it:

-As before you should applying the above techniques at your instrument.
+As before you should applying the above techniques at your instrument to help you recognize intervals by ear.
 At this point you should be practicing both major and minor thirds, as well as your scales.

 If you have made it this far, its time to test your skills.
 The following excerpt has six melodic intervals, three major thirds, and three minor ones.
 Sing back each interval and try to identify its quality: